iredmail/docs/en_US/installation/0-install.iredmail.on.openbsd.md

 ![](../images/installation/iredmail/pw_of_ldap_root_dn.png)

+!!! note "To MySQL/MariaDB/PostgreSQL users"

-* If you choose to store mail accounts in MySQL/MariaDB/PostgreSQL, iRedMail installer will generate a random, strong password for you.
+    If you choose to store mail accounts in MySQL/MariaDB/PostgreSQL, iRedMail installer will generate a random, strong password for you.
 You can find it in file `iRedMail.tips`.

 * Add your first mail domain name